openframeworks/ofBook/editorsGuide.md

 - `+`, `-`, `*`, `/`, `%`, `+=`, `-=`, `*=` and all other math operators.

 ##Misc
 Be careful not to interchange the use of "parameter" and "argument".
 See the accepted answer to [this](http://stackoverflow.com/questions/1788923/parameter-vs-argument) Stack Overflow question for more info.
+This isn't of upmost importance but it would be helpful to teach the habit of using these words correctly.

 When referring to a __specific__ line of example code try to mention it in-line without the semicolon. e.g. `ofBackground(255)` instead of like this `ofBackground(255);`.